robang74/tinycore-editor/README.txt

     boot the shared folder named 'Shared' will be mounted in /mnt/sf_Shared

-19. When you arrived to a configuration which satisfy your expectations, then you can save a lot of seconds at boot time using tczmetamerge.sh.
+19. When you arrived to a configuration which satisfy your expectations, then you can save many seconds at boot time using tczmetamerge.sh.
 It will create a big meta package for each onion layer defined in tinycore.conf.
     The meta packaged named 'test' will be not produced because usefull for quick changes in packages configuration for testing.
 Every time you will